AstrielDivision/Ariel/.github/PRIVACY.md

 - Guild IDs.
 (Guild Settings and Warnings)
 - User IDs.
 (Warnings)

+## Logs

+- We do not store any log data in our database.

 ## Data Removal

 - If you would like the Webhook data to be removed please don't hesitate to DM me.
 (Please include the Guild Name and ID)